proceduretech/careers/software-engineer.md

 * You have an excellent command of written and spoken English

 ## More About Us
 We are a team of driven individuals with a mission to identify and solve interesting business challenges.
-Our team include people who have worked in giant like [EY][EY-website], silicon valley company like [OpenTable][OT-website] and also worked in startups.
+Our team include people who have worked in giants like [EY][EY-website], [Jacobs][jacobs-website], silicon valley company like [OpenTable][OT-website], along with multiple startups.

 Our techstack include Angular, AnguarlJS, React, Django, Sails, PHP, iOS, Android, React Native to name a few.
 We are quick to jump on new technologies and discard obsolete ones.
 We strongly believe in growing as a team so peer reviews are absolutely critical.
 We ship quality code without breaking stuff - focus is on Test Driven Development (TDD).